Students of TU’s or the SoE’s partner institutions can study/research as an “Exchange Student”.

 * October enrollment (fall semester):by the end of May

 - Find a Supervisor 【Reference】Academic Research Staff

-- Email and get consent to join the lab.
+- Contact the supervisor through the international office at your home university and get consent to join the lab.

 - ① CV, ② One-page personal statement, ③ Research plan